Boyd's Automatic tide signalling apparatus: Silting of the estuary mouth

 Since Irvine Harbour is tidal and the confluence of the Rivers Garnock and Irvine is close to the mouth, the bar constrains the harbour's development.
 In the 18th century the bar compounded the problem of silting to the extent that in 1753 a government report on Irvine Harbour stated that it was "choked up with sand banks" and vessels were sometimes unable to depart for several months.

 In addition to acquiring a dredger in the late 1750s, the Irvine Harbour Authorities constructed stone breastworks facing downstream and projecting at an angle into the river, so that the harbour would be self-cleaning.
 These are still visible today.
 Dredging could maintain the required depth of water at the bar, but captains of vessels wishing to enter the harbour had no way of knowing the depth of the water in the channel.
 The Tidal Harbour Commissioners report on Irvine Harbour in 1847 contained the information that there was a signal post upon an eminence close to the harbour upon which balls are raised to indicate the state of the tide.
 Tugs and other ships also took the news of the depth of water over the bar to ships waiting in the bay.

 Competition with other Ayrshire ports.

 In the early 1900s Irvine was losing trade to two nearby ports, namely Troon, owned by the Glasgow and South Western Railway Company, and to Ardrossan, another railway owned harbour.
 It was against this background that the Irvine Harbourmaster, one Martin Boyd, of 56 Harbour Street, set about determining ways to improve the access to the harbour and its facilities.

 Martin Boyd, Harbourmaster

 Martin Boyd designed and patented an Automatic Tide Marker Station (ATMS) on 7 May 1903.
 The introduction to his application for a patent for this ATMS, states that it is to be an apparatus for automatically signalling the depth of water at harbours, docks, piers, navigable channels or the like.
 A postcard of 1906 shows him standing in front of his tower.

+In the 1840s, John Wood, a famous Greenock shipbuilder, made a self-registering tide gauge at his Greenock yard that operated from a tidal trench cut from the river up to his office window.